 It started when I was 14, I left my father because he was abusing drugs and neglecting me with no sign that our quality of life would get better.
 For years I blamed myself and felt responsible for his own mental health.
 Yes, a 14 year old girl who just wanted a healthy family life , left to protect herself, then carried the burden of her father of whether he would live or die based on that choice.
 It wasn't until I was 32, when he showed up in my life again that I realized he needed me to leave and hit his rock bottom so he could recover for himself, not for his daughter.

 That shame carried over to all other relationships with men.
 There was a night when I drank too much in college when I was mad at a boyfriend for neglecting me and my friends left me behind at a party because I passed out.
-I have a faint memory of telling someone to at least use a condom.
+I blacked out and only have a faint memory of telling someone to at least use a condom.
 I woke up the next day in someone's bed, a boy I had never met, both of us naked.
 Deeply ashamed, I never told anyone until I admitted it reluctantly to my therapist a couple of years ago.
 It was the first time I heard the words that I was raped.
 Before that, I never once thought that.
 I always carried the weight that I was the one who made the mistake and needed to suffer for it.

 The pattern continued with romantic partners throughout my adult life in various ways.
 When I would later share the scenarios with people I trust and love, they would always say, "But you didn't do anything wrong!
 You made the right decision."